The Westminster Kennel Club Dog Show: What do the winners get?

 But there’s a lot more than that to getting to and exhibiting in the United States’ most prestigious canine event, now in its 147th year.

-So here are the ins and outs of the show, which starts Saturday at the USTA Billie Jean King National Tennis Center in New York.
+So here are the ins and outs of the show, which started Saturday at the USTA Billie Jean King National Tennis Center in New York.

 How many dogs compete?